eager-dev/eagerx/README.rst

 For training visualization, either a ``desktop`` or ``desktop-full`` ROS installation is required.
 See `here <ROS_>`_ for installation instructions.

+..
-ToDo: add example and gif of visualization.
+  TODO: add example and gif of visualization.

 Dependencies
 ============
-Below you find instructions for installing dependencies required for EAGERx (and the whole set of features).
+Below you find instructions for installing dependencies required for EAGERx.

 ROS
 ---------------------